cultuurnet/uit-documentatie/content/integreren-met-searchv3/latest/calendarsummary.md

 | embedCalendarSummaries (html) | optional | string  | 'xs-hmtl', 'sm-html', 'md-html' or 'lg-html' | ?embedCalendarSummaries[]=lg-html |

 Past dates are hidden by default & the response will always be multilingual.
+Note that is possible to request multiple formats at once (see examples below)

 #### Examples
 **xs-text**